NoxArt/SublimeText2-FTPSync/README.md

 Simple and free plugin for FTP syncing.
 Just hit the _save_ as usual and it's upped.

+Recently new
+* Rewritten core execution code for brevity and clarity
+* Able to upload solely folders as well
+* Full relative path in status bar
+* Added protection from overwriting remote file by renaming

 What's there for you?
 * Multiple named upload targets
 * Ignored file regex patterns